catf62/catriona_ford_PDA/catriona_ford_PDA/PDA_Static_and_Dynamic_Task_A/testing_task_1.md

 # return above should be card1, card.name has not been defined anywhere
   else
     card2
+# both returns should be present or not present in the if/else statement above
   end
 end
 # the end above is not indented, meaning that the def highest_card function has no end